Mount Vernon

 Distance

-" 'SLSC Solar Public Telescope Viewing at McDonnell Planetarium, weather permitting, the St Louis Astronomical Society and the Science Center will set up telescopes outdoors to view the Sun and be on-hand to answer your questions.
+" For the dedicated Mount Vernon observer, this spot offers a superior escape from light pollution.
+'SLSC Solar Public Telescope Viewing at McDonnell Planetarium, weather permitting, the St Louis Astronomical Society and the Science Center will set up telescopes outdoors to view the Sun and be on-hand to answer your questions.
 The telescopes will be set up right outside the McDonnell Planetarium building. "

 St. Louis, MO 63110